 Research has also shown that viewers spend over eight times longer on live videos than with video on demand.
 By creating live videos and encouraging engagement, you’ll have plenty of success.

-It’s time to make inbound video a core focus
+It’s time to make inbound video a core focus and use video to transform your whole company

 A lot of importance needs to go on video marketing in inbound.
 Don’t just leave it as an afterthought as there’s a lot to take advantage of which can be done easily on an iPhone, for example.
 Even that can contribute towards success.